Skip to content

 Operations

 • First-class backup and restore. prexorctl backup and prexorctl restore are part of v1, with a manifest-based restore format and a dry-run validator.
-The backup runbook and restore runbook are the recovery story for the durable tier.

 CLI, dashboard, SDK

-• prexorctl setup with native and Compose install modes, including cosign verification of the downloaded controller and daemon jars before they run.
+• prexorctl setup with native and Compose install modes, including cosign verification of the downloaded Controller and Daemon jars before they run.

-The full v1.0 changelog entry is the line-by-line ledger.
+The changelog is the line-by-line ledger.

 What is deliberately out of scope